Formerly: Gauteng Provincial Legislature

-Ms Randall is the DA Gauteng Shadow MEC for Finance.
-She previously served as the DA spokesperson on Procurement as well as Shadow MEC for Provincial Treasury and e-Government.
+Ms Randall served as the DA Gauteng Shadow MEC for Finance.
+She has experience as the DA spokesperson on Procurement as well as Shadow MEC for Provincial Treasury and e-Government.

 She worked as a Bank Manager at Absa for many years and obtained post graduate degrees in Business Psychology.
 Adriana joined the DA in 2005 and became a Ward Councillor in March 2006, representing residents in Ward 52 in the Tshwane Metro for eight years.

 In 2012, she became the Shadow Mayoral Committee Member for Finance.
 Ms Randall headed the Against Crime Team (a DA initiative) where she successfully managed to expose tender irregularities in the City of Tshwane.
 She has received various awards in her term as Ward Councillor and received prizes for environmental projects in her ward.

 DISCLAIMER: This information has been obtained via the Parliamentary Monitoring Group.
 PMG makes every effort to compile reliable and comprehensive information, but does not claim that the data is 100% accurate and complete.

 Division of Revenue Second Amendment Bill: SALGA Input & public hearings

 Committee meetings are planned events where real-world impactful work happens such as law-making, oversight and public participation - which are all cornerstones of the work our MPs do.
 Although often citizens focus on the public debate taking place in main chambers, the majority of MPs' time is spent working within committees.
 Here is a place to see what your committee is saying.

 Ms A Randall (DA, Gauteng Legislature) found it strange that NT had not included anything about an Information and Communications ...

 Ms A Randall (DA, Gauteng Legislature) had a question about the havoc that loadshedding had been causing in municipalities on ...